csuka/temp_haproxy_waf/README.md

 # Temp haproxy waf

 Automatically configures an alma8 box to install box to install:

  * Docker
  * Haproxy 2.8
  * [Modsecurity-spoa](https://github.com/jcmoraisjr/modsecurity-spoa) 0.13
  * Nginx

+## Ansible
+Run `vagrant up` to deploy the box, then Ansible automatically configures and installs the tooling.

 ## Layout